the-turing-way/the-turing-way/book/website/reproducible-research/vcs/vcs-data.md

 Submodules allows to split the data in different repositories, while keeping everything under a single "parent" repository.
 It is very powerful, but difficult to use.
-Especially, using  {ref}`git branches<rr-vcs-workflow-branches>` in  submodules make it complex to handle.
+Especially, using  {ref}`Git Branches<rr-vcs-workflow-branches>` in  submodules make it complex to handle.
-However, this is the only tool listed here allowing to work with many files in a git repository.
+However, this is the only tool listed here allowing to work with many files in a Git repository.

 (rr-vcs-data-tools-datalad)=
 ### DataLad